Mixtures Closest to a Given Measure: A Semidefinite Programming Approach

 \section{Acknowledgments}

-This work was supported by the European Union’s HORIZON–MSCA-2023-DN-JD programme under under the Horizon Europe (HORIZON) Marie Sk lodowska-Curie Actions, grant agreement 101120296 (TENORS), the AI Interdisciplinary Institute ANITI funding, through the French ``France 2030'' program under the Grant agreement n°ANR-23-IACL-0002 as well as by the National Research Foundation, Prime Minister’s Office, Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.
+\textit{This work was supported by the European Union’s HORIZON–MSCA-2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sklodowska-Curie Actions, grant agreement 101120296 (TENORS), the AI Interdisciplinary Institute ANITI funding, through the French “France 2030” program under the Grant agreement n°ANR-23-IACL-0002 as well as by the National Research Foundation, Prime Minister’s Office, Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.}